Documentation Index

 Who is DocketLayer for?

-Developers building AI agents that operate in legal, financial, or compliance workflows — litigation monitoring, debt collection, bankruptcy tracking, insurance, and similar use cases where knowing the moment something is filed in a federal court matters.
+Developers building AI agents that operate in legal, financial, or compliance workflows — litigation monitoring, debt collection, bankruptcy tracking, insurance, and similar use cases where knowing the moment something is filed in court matters.

 Do I need a PACER account?